ezrafollower/locobot/README.md

 cd pyrobot
 source scripts/set_up_ws.sh
 ```
 2. Compile Orbslam in your workspace.
+If you are running on a LoCoBot, **Please make sure the camera is connected.**
 ```
 cd ~/pyrobot-ws
 source docker_run.sh